Rising-Stars-by-Sunshine/YP_STATS201_Final/Code/README.md

 ## Data Visualization

+To visualize the value count of necessary columns of the processed data, please go though this link.

 It's recommended to use the following google colab link to visualize data by showing the relationship between variables.

 https://colab.research.google.com/drive/1sOyhy07Wqr4DO9uS9iq0C0q5Q9HYoWwU?usp=sharing